yashpunjabi/CS1331-Checkstyle/Checkstyle.md

   ![open-terminal](./alias-linux-1.png)

 * Open ~/.bashrc.
-Yours will look different.
-I already have a bunch of aliases.
-Add the checkstyle alias into the file
+Yours will probably look different.
+Add the checkstyle alias into the file.

   ![add-alias](./alias-linux-2.png)